kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Surface tension of alveolar fluid

 #### Answer: E. Surface tension of alveolar fluid - *FALSE* = C. Lung compliance - TRUE
-- The development of acute respiratory distress syndrome (ARDS) starts with damage to the alveolar epithelium and vascular endothelium, resulting in increased permeability to plasma and inflammatory cells into the interstitium and alveolar space and in lung oedema.
-Damage to the surfactant-producing type II cells and the presence of protein-rich fluid in the alveolar space disrupt the production and function of pulmonary surfactant, leading to microatelectasis and impaired gas exchange.
-The pathophysiological consequences of lung oedema in ARDS include a decrease in lung volumes, compliance and large intrapulmonary shunts (blood perfusing unventilated segments of the lung).
-A fall in the RV is uniformly present and contributes to ventilation/perfusion inequality.
-It has been hypothesised that a defective surfactant may be partially responsible for the small lung volumes and that it may worsen oedema accumulation in ARDS (as increases in alveolar surface tension have been shown to increase lung water content by lowering interstitial hydrostatic pressure and increasing interstitital oncotic pressure.
-The decrease in lung compliance is secondary to the increased lung recoil pressure of the oedematous lung, which clinically increases the work of breathing and leads to respiratory muscle fatigue.
+- Decrease in lung compliance is secondary to **increased lung recoil pressure of oedematous lung**
+	- which clinically increases work of breathing and *leads to respiratory muscle fatigue*

+##### Notes
+- Development of acute respiratory distress syndrome (ARDS) starts with
+	- damage to the alveolar epithelium and vascular endothelium resulting in
+	- increased permeability to plasma and inflammatory cells into interstitium and alveolar space and in lung oedema
+- Damage to surfactant-producing type II cells and presence of protein-rich fluid in alveolar space
+	- disrupt production and function of pulmonary surfactant
+	- leading to microatelectasis and impaired gas exchange
+- The pathophysiological consequences of lung oedema in ARDS include a decrease in lung volumes compliance and large intrapulmonary shunts (blood perfusing unventilated segments of lung)
+- A fall in RV is uniformly present and contributes to ventilation/perfusion inequality
+- It has been hypothesised that a defective surfactant may be partially responsible for the small lung volumes
+	- it may worsen oedema accumulation in ARDS
+	- increases in alveolar surface tension have been shown to increase lung water content
+		- by lowering interstitial hydrostatic pressure and increasing interstitital oncotic pressure

 ### Q2.68
 A 43-yo man has a parathyroid adenoma producing elevated levels of parathyroid hormone.
 Which of the following statements about _parathyroid hormone_ (PTH) is true?